 Due to COVID, there is a 25% discount for all 20-21 dues, plus a 15% discount on anything paid prior to 9/30/2020.
 These also apply to NIC's insurance offerings for IFC's.

 Summary and Reactions

-Will Foran, the NIC's Senior VP of Campus Operations, said that most IFC's would save money with this model, and that the NIC is "honoring previously announced rates that were already reduced from the previous academic year" for those who do not.
-Let’s hope that is the case, because it is still money students weren't required to pay 3-4 years ago.
+Will Foran, the NIC's Senior VP of Campus Operations, said that most IFC's would save money with this model.
+He also shared that the NIC is "honoring previously announced rates that were already reduced from the previous academic year" for those who do not experience a cost reduction.
+Let us hope that's the case because it is still money students weren't required to pay 3-4 years ago.

 There is another issue worth consideration.
 Since I first wrote that aforementioned article (originally a year prior to this article - it has been updated and republished), 10 fraternities are no longer members or affiliates of the NIC.
 They represent more than 1,000 fraternity chapters and include:

-That list includes several organizations who served on the NIC's "Governing Council."
-The losses were slightly offset with the recent addition of Sigma Beta Rho and Theta Delta Chi.
-Still, so many departures – of large, high-dues paying fraternities at that – begs the question: Why should IFC's, whose members are less represented by the NIC today than at any point in recent history – pay dues to the NIC?
+Among those are several organizations that served on the NIC's "Governing Council."
+The departure of several large, high-dues paying fraternities begs the question: Why should IFC's (whose members are less represented by the NIC today than at any point in recent history) feel compelled to pay dues to the NIC?
 Is there a reason an IFC comprised of 3 non-member fraternities should fork out $250 to an unrelated association?

 What are your thoughts on the NIC's changes to its dues and Campus Support Model?
 Sound off in the comments or tweet me @FraternityNik.